mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 point in time.

 A Message Carrier may be served by multiple Transients at once, e.g. when implementing multipath communication such that the separate paths are exposed to the API by the underlying transport protocol stack.
-Likewise, a Transient may serve multiple Message Carriers at once, e.g. when the Carriers are multiplexed over a multistreaming transport protocol stack.
+Each Transient serves only one Message Carrier, although multiple Transients may share the same underlying protocol stack; e.g. when multiplexing Carriers over streams in a multistreaming protocol.

 Transients are generally not exposed by the API to the application, though they may be accessible for debugging and logging purposes.

 ## Path

-A Path represents information about a single path through the network used by an Association, in terms of source and destination network and transport layer addresses within an addressing context.
+A Path represents information about a single path through the network used by an Association, in terms of source and destination network and transport layer addresses within an addressing context, and the provisioning domain {{RFC7556}}
+of the local interface.
 This information may be learned through a resolution, discovery, or rendezvous process (e.g. DNS, ICE), by measurements taken by the transport protocol stack, or by some other path information discovery mechanism.
 It is used by the transport protocol stack to maintain and/or (re-)establish communications for the Association.

 The set of available properties is a function of the transport protocol stacks in use by an association.
 However, the following core properties are generally